DavidCEllis/ducktools-env/README.md

 Clear the full `ducktools/env` install directory:
 `python ducktools.pyz clear_cache --full`

-Re-install the cached ducktools-env
+Build the env folder from the installed package
-`python ducktools.pyz rebuild_env`
+**This does not currently work from the zipapp** `python -m ducktools.env rebuild_env`

 ## Locking environments ##